GreyKeenan/dukesup/index.md

 Scoring
 ==================================================

-Count how many individual cards you have in runs/sets on the table.
+The highest score wins.
+Count your cards in runs/sets, as well as any remaining DUKES or FIEF.
 All cards of your color are considered yours.
-Then, add 2 for each remaining DUKE/FIEF.
-The highest score wins.

-In the case of a tie,
-the player whose turn it was when the game ended wins.
-This will be the player who took their opponent's FIEF, or the player who emptied their draw/discard piles.
+Finally, the player who took out their opponent's FIEF adds 3 to their score, and they win in a tie.

 ---